Craft Projects

 1. Simple Dog Perler Bead Pattern

-Photo credit: Kandi Patterns
+Photo credit: Elif on Kandi Patterns

 Have your children ever wanted a dog companion?
 This is not the real thing, but it’s a step closer to them getting one.